-- We believe that God created human beings in God’s image.
+- We believe that God created all human beings in God’s image.

-- We believe that humans can choose to accept or reject a relationship with God.
+- We believe that humans can choose to acknowledge or deny a relationship with God.

-- We believe that all humans need to be in relationship with God in order to be fully human.
+- We believe that all humans benefit by being in relationship with God.

 - We believe that the church is the body of Christ, an extension of Christ’s life and ministry in the world today.